 1/4 cup chopped fresh parsley leaves

-Adjust oven racks to lower middle and upper middle position.
+Adjust oven racks to lower-middle and upper-middle position.
 Preheat oven to 300°F (150°C).
-Spread bread evenly over two rimmed baking sheets.
+Spread bread evenly over 2 rimmed baking sheets.
 Bake until bread cubes are completely dried, 30 to 40 minutes, rotating trays and stirring bread cubes several times during baking.
 Remove from oven and allow to cool.
 Increase oven heat to 375°F (190°C).

 Melt 4 tablespoons butter in a large skillet or sauté pan over medium-high heat.
 Add diced onions and celery and sauté over medium heat until softened but not browned, about 5 minutes.
 Remove and set aside.